“You up for a game of Wicked Grace, Curly?”

 “What?”
 Colleen asked.
 She turned around, then snorted.
 She turned back at Robert with an approving nod.

 “She’s…” he murmured.

-“Pretty,” Coll agreed, turning to look at the woman again.
+“Pretty,” Coll agreed, glancing back at the woman again.
 “I can’t decide if I enjoy having you around for your scouting abilities, or if you’re a bit more competition than I like.”

 “She’s perfect,” Robert muttered, scarcely aware he was speaking aloud.

 Forget the short hair, he thought.
-More hair would just get in the way of those stunning, up-turned eyes.
-Her nose was perfect, Robert thought, her jaw was perfect.
+More hair would just get in the way of those dark, up-turned eyes.
+Her nose was perfect, Robert thought.
+Her jaw was perfect.
 Even that scar on her cheek was perfect.
 She was just right - every inch of her.
-She carried herself like a queen, too, all proud shoulders and rustic armor and a sword at her hip.
-And damn it if her confidence wasn’t drawing Robert in like a physical force.
+And with that rustic armor and the sword at her hip?
+Robert had never realized armor could look so sexy.

 “Get yer eyes back in your head, Trevelyan,” Colleen said, snapping her fingers in his face.